scverse/squidpy/docs/source/examples.rst

 Graph
 -----
-This section contains various examples for the :mod:`squidpy.gr` module.
+This section contains various examples from the :mod:`squidpy.gr` module.

 .. nbgallery::
     :glob: